aragonzkresearch/batravot/rust/README.md

-# BatRaVot Implementation for Ethereum
+# Rust Implementation

-This is a Rust implementation of the BatRaVot voting protocol.
-It is designed to support low gas const voting based on the amount of ERC20 tokens a user holds.
-It is also easy to extend to support ERC721 tokens as well as alternative voting methods.

-You can read more about the protocol in the [article](https://research.aragon.org/snarv.html).

-## Project Status

-This is a PoC implementation of the protocol.
-It is not production ready and should not be used in production.

-## Description

-The protocol is designed to make the voting process cheaper on the Ethereum chain.
-It achieves this by batching multiple votes together off-chain into a single transaction.
-This is done by generating a vote ballot for each voter, that contains a vote proof, and then combining all vote proofs into a single proof, that is then send to the Ethereum.
-The Ethereum contract then verifies the proof and tallies the votes.

-There are three types of participants in the protocol:
-1. The voter, who is the person who wants to vote.
-They generate a vote ballot, and send it to the Batcher or directly to the Verifier (in our case Ethereum contract).
-2. The Batcher, the person who batches the vote ballots together.
-They generate a batch proof, and send it to the Verifier (in our case Ethereum contract).
-3. The Verifier, the person who verifies the batch proof and tallies the votes.
-In our case, this is the Ethereum contract.

-## Components

-The code consists of two parts:
+The Rust implementation consists of the following components:

-1. The Rust backend, which is used to generate the vote ballots and batch proofs.
+1. The `batravot-lib` library, which contains the core logic of the protocol.
+It is used by both the `batravot-batcher` and `batravot-voter` crates.
+It additionally contains the `main.rs` file, where you can run election simulations, much like in the `sage` version.
+2. The `batravot-voter` crate, which is used to generate vote ballots, key proofs, as well as specifiers.
+This is a CLI application to do all the tasks a voter might need.
+We will show how to execute different functions in the usage section.
+The protocol logic is implemented in the `batravot-lib` crate and the crate itself manages user inputs.
+3. The `batravot-batcher` crate, which is used to generate batch proofs.
+This is a CLI application for the batcher.
+Batcher can input data in console or in file.
+Please refer to the usage section for details.
+The protocol logic is implemented in the `batravot-lib` crate and the crate itself manages user inputs.
-2. The Solidity contract, which is used to verify the batch proofs and tally the votes.
+4. The `solidity` folder, which contains the Solidity contract that is used to verify the batch proofs and tally the votes.
+There are also some tests for the contract.

 ## Usage